Sleep Disorders in Annapolis, MD

 Sleep Testing in Annapolis, MD

 Annapolis Asthma, Pulmonary & Sleep Specialists diagnoses sleep disorders and determines a solution to allow patients to regain control of their lives and return to a fully-functional lifestyle.
-If you believe that you may be suffering from a sleep disorder, contact the Annapolis sleep experts at Annapolis Asthma, Pulmonary & Sleep Specialists by requesting an appointment.
-You can also call us at (410) 266-1644.
+If you believe that you may be suffering from a sleep disorder, request your appointment online or call our office in Annapolis, MD at (410) 266-1644.

 Narcolepsy is a chronic neurological disorder involving the central nervous system.
 In patients with narcolepsy, the messages sent by the brain to the body about when to sleep and when to be awake arrive in the wrong place at the wrong time.
 People with narcolepsy experience “sleep attacks” that can occur at any time.
 When falling asleep or waking up, people with narcolepsy may experience brief paralysis and/or vivid images and sounds.

 Circadian Rhythm Sleep Disorders (sleep scheduling, shift work)

 These sleep disorders affect, among other things, the timing of sleep.
 People with circadian rhythm sleep disorders are unable to sleep and wake at the times required for normal work, school, and social needs.
 They are generally able to get enough sleep if allowed to sleep and wake at the times dictated by their body clocks.

 Parasomnias are a category of sleep disorders that involve abnormal and unnatural movements, behaviors, emotions, perceptions, and dreams that occur while falling asleep, sleeping, between sleep stages, or arousal from sleep.
 Most parasomnias are dissociated sleep states which occur during the transitions between wakefulness and NREM sleep, or wakefulness and REM sleep.